 Our products depend on mobile app stores and other third parties such as data center service providers, as well as third party payment aggregators, computer systems, internet transit providers and other communications systems and service providers.
 Our mobile applications are almost exclusively accessed through and depend on the Apple App Store and the Google Play Store.
 While our mobile applications are generally free to download from these stores, we offer our users the opportunity to purchase subscriptions and certain à la carte features through these applications.
 We determine the prices at which these subscriptions and features are sold.
-Purchases of these subscriptions and features via our mobile applications are mainly processed through the in-app payment systems provided by Apple and Google.
-As of June 30, 2022 we paid Apple and Google, as applicable, a meaningful share (generally 15-30%) of the revenue we receive from transactions processed through in-app payment systems.
-In the six months ended June 30, 2022, we derived 52% of our revenue and 56% of our total bookings from the Apple App Store, and 20% of our revenue and 19% of our total bookings from the Google Play Store.
+Purchases of these subscriptions and features via our mobile applications are generally 15-30%) of the revenue we receive from transactions processed through in-app payment systems.
+In the year ended December 31, 2022, we derived 54% of our revenue and 57% of our total bookings from the Apple App Store, and 20% of our revenue and 20% of our total bookings from the Apple App Store, and 20% of our revenue and 20% of our total bookings from the Google Play Store.
 The timing of their payments also may change, which may negatively impact our cash receipts and working capital.
 While we do not anticipate any interruption in their distribution platforms or ability to accept customer payments, any such disruptions, even temporary, may have material impacts on our business and operations.

 We are subject to the standard policies and terms of service of third-party platforms, which govern the promotion, distribution, content and operation generally of apps on the platform.
 Each platform provider has broad discretion to make changes to its operating systems or payment services or change the manner in which their mobile operating systems function and to change and interpret its terms of service and other policies with respect to us and other developers, and those changes may be unfavorable to us.
-For example, such changes could limit, eliminate or otherwise interfere with our products, our ability to distribute our applications through their stores, our ability to update our applications, including to make bug fixes or other feature updates or upgrades, the features we provide, the manner in which we market our users that they collect.
+For example, such changes could limit, eliminate or otherwise interfere with our products, our ability to distribute our applications through their stores, our ability to update our applications, including to make bug fixes or other feature updates or upgrades, the features we provide, the manner in which we market our in-app products, our ability to access native functionality or other aspects of mobile devices, and our ability to access information about our users that they collect.
 In addition, our distribution agreements with Apple and Google are generally terminable by Apple or Google without cause with 30 days prior written notice (to the extent allowed by applicable local law).
 Apple and Google may also terminate our agreements with them immediately (unless a longer period is required by applicable law) under certain circumstances, including upon our uncured breach of such agreements.
 To the extent Apple, Google or other third party platform providers on which we rely make such changes or terminate our agreements with them, our business, financial condition and results of operations could be materially adversely affected.